dudewad/generator-base/README.md

 ### Overriding codepoints

-Codepoints define what glymph is assigned to what numeric value in a font.
+Codepoints define what glyph is assigned to what numeric value in a font.
 By creating a `codepoints.js` file and placing it in the `src` directory for the defined font alongside all of the svg vector files, you can override the project defaults and specify your own values for any codepoints that you want.
-See the `codepoints.js` example in the `siteIcon` font in the `resources-example` directory for more.
+See the `codepoints.js.example` file in the `siteIcon` font in the `resources-example` directory for more.

 ## .htaccess